pharmaverse/pharmaversesdtm/README.md

 -   Locate the existing program `<name>.R` in the `data-raw/` folder, update it accordingly.
 -   Update the corresponding entry in `inst/extdata/sdtms-specs.json` to reflect the changes, including:
-    -   Changing the dataset’s label, description, author, or source.
+    -   Changing the dataset label, description, author, or source.
-    -   Modifying the dataset’s purpose or structure.
+    -   Modifying the dataset purpose or structure.
-    -   Updating the dataset’s therapeutic area.
+    -   Updating the dataset therapeutic area.
     -   Removing a dataset (delete its entry from the JSON entirely).
 -   Run the program, and output updated `<name>.rda` to the `data/` folder.
 -   Run `data-raw/create_sdtms_data.R` in order to update `NAMESPACE` and update the `.Rd` files in `man/`.